thecodingwhale/papil/readme.md

 # Papil

-Papil is yet another todo app build in Laravel + React + Redux
+Yet another todo API implementing strict BDD/TDD using Behat and PHPSpec in Laravel 5.3